 Months after the Moto G4 and Moto G4 Plus hit shelves across the globe, it's now time for the G4 Play.

-This budget smartphone will be available online at Best Buy, B&H, and on Motorola's own site for $149 (£129, AU$249).
+This budget smartphone is available online at Best Buy, B&H, and on Motorola's own site for $149 (£129, AU$249.)
 It can also be purchased through Amazon for the same price, or a discounted rate of $99 in the US, which will come pre-loaded with ads on the lockscreen.
 That's just insanely cheap for a phone with no strings attached.

 Verizon will be offering the Moto G4 Play on a prepaid plan, but regardless of where you buy it, it will work with all major US carriers.

 In terms of features, you'll find your usual suspects on the G4 Play, like a 5-inch display, volume rocker, a 3.5mm headphone jack, front and rear-facing cameras, and a microUSB port for charging.
-What you won't find are some slightly more big-ticket inclusions, like Gorilla Glass, a fingerprint reader, or a charge input with any sort of quick-charging technology built-in.
+What you won't find are some slightly more big ticket inclusions, like Gorilla Glass, a fingerprint reader, or a micro USB port with any sort of quick-charging technology built-in.